v0nerd/neural-condense-subnet/docs/validator.md

 - `--validator.scoring_backend.host` - The host of the validator backend for scoring.
 - `--validator.scoring_backend.port` - The port of the validator backend for scoring.
 - `--validator.gate_port` - The port to open for the validator to forward the request from end-users to the miner.
 It should be an open port in your firewall.
 It's optional
+- `--validator.use_wandb` - Use Weights & Biases for logging.
+It's optional.

 **Important**: `axon_port` and `gate_port` must be opened in your firewall.